Makesh-Srinivasan/ISP_A3/assessments/projects/longhorn/self-assessment.md

 ### Goals
-* Data Security and Integrity: Ensuring that data stored and managed by Longhorn is protected from unauthorised access and corruption.
+* `Data Security and Integrity`: Ensuring that data stored and managed by Longhorn is protected from unauthorised access and corruption.
 This includes securing data at rest (via encryption if configured) and in transit across the network.
-* Resilience and Availability: Longhorn is designed to maintain high availability and data durability across Kubernetes clusters.
+* `Resilience and Availability`: Longhorn is designed to maintain high availability and data durability across Kubernetes clusters.
 This involves replicating data across multiple nodes and ensuring that the failure of a single component does not lead to data loss.
-* Secure Data Operations: Providing secure mechanisms for creating, managing, and restoring volumes, with robust authentication and authorisation checks to ensure that only authorised users and systems can perform these operations.
+* `Secure Data Operations`: Providing secure mechanisms for creating, managing, and restoring volumes, with robust authentication and authorisation checks to ensure that only authorised users and systems can perform these operations.
-* Disaster Recovery: Offering secure and reliable disaster recovery solutions, enabling quick and consistent data recovery in case of catastrophic events, thereby safeguarding against data loss.
+* `Disaster Recovery`: Offering secure and reliable disaster recovery solutions, enabling quick and consistent data recovery in case of catastrophic events, thereby safeguarding against data loss.
-* Compliance with Kubernetes Security Standards: Ensuring that Longhorn's architecture and operations adhere to Kubernetes security best practices, including integration with Kubernetes' Role-Based Access Control (RBAC) for managing access to its resources.
+* `Compliance with Kubernetes Security Standards`: Ensuring that Longhorn's architecture and operations adhere to Kubernetes security best practices, including integration with Kubernetes' Role-Based Access Control (RBAC) for managing access to its resources.

 ### Non-goals
-* Primary Database Services: Longhorn is not intended to serve as a primary database or a data processing system.
+* `Primary Database Services`: Longhorn is not intended to serve as a primary database or a data processing system.
 It is a block storage system for Kubernetes and does not handle database management functions.
-* Data Analytics and Processing: Longhorn is not designed for direct involvement in data analytics or processing tasks.
+* `Data Analytics and Processing`: Longhorn is not designed for direct involvement in data analytics or processing tasks.
 Its role is confined to the storage and retrieval of data for such operations, not processing or analysing the data itself.
-* Limitless Data Storage: While Longhorn facilitates data storage, it is not designed to support unlimited data storage or handle scenarios where the volume of data could potentially overwhelm the storage capacity or incur excessive costs.
+* `Limitless Data Storage`: While Longhorn facilitates data storage, it is not designed to support unlimited data storage or handle scenarios where the volume of data could potentially overwhelm the storage capacity or incur excessive costs.
-* Network Infrastructure Management: Longhorn's scope does not include the management or configuration of underlying network infrastructure.
+* `Network Infrastructure Management`: Longhorn's scope does not include the management or configuration of underlying network infrastructure.
 It focuses on the storage aspect within the given network environment.
-* Comprehensive Data Security: While Longhorn implements measures to secure data, it does not offer a complete data security solution.
+* `Comprehensive Data Security`: While Longhorn implements measures to secure data, it does not offer a complete data security solution.
 Users are responsible for implementing additional security measures according to their specific requirements, such as network security or end-to-end encryption of sensitive data.

 ## Self-assessment use